CHIRANJIT1988/easyzoom-android-library/README.md

 ### Glide Version

-Below is the Glide version for this library.
-This information may helpful if found any conflict
+Glide dependency used for this library.
+This information may helpful if found any glide dependance conflict

 ```
 com.github.bumptech.glide:glide:4.7.1